camunda/camunda-docs-manual/content/reference/rest/group/get-query.md

   </tr>
   <tr>
     <td>member</td>
-    <td>Only retrieve groups where the given user id is a member of.</td>
+    <td>Only retrieve groups which the given user id is a member of.</td>
   </tr>
   <tr>
     <td>memberOfTenant</td>